huziang/learngit/readme.txt

-git is a version contril system
+git is a version cddontril system